easybuilders/easybuild-docs/docs/installation.md

-# Installing EasyBuild {: #installation }
+# Installing SimpleBuild {: #installation }

-EasyBuild is Python software, so there are a couple of ways to install it.
+SimpleBuild is Python software, so there are a couple of ways to install it.

-We recommend installing EasyBuild using `pip`.
-This method is described at [Using pip to Install EasyBuild][pip].
+We recommend installing SimpleBuild using `pip`.
+This method is described at [Using pip to Install SimpleBuild][pip].

-It is also possible to install EasyBuild as a module.
-To do this, use the 3-step procedure outlined at [Installing EasyBuild with EasyBuild][eb_as_module].
+It is also possible to install SimpleBuild as a module.
+To do this, use the 3-step procedure outlined at [Installing SimpleBuild with SimpleBuild][eb_as_module].

 Do take into account the required and optional dependencies (see [Requirements][requirements] and [Dependencies][dependencies]).

-Notes on other ways of installing EasyBuild are available under section [Alternative installation methods][alt_inst_methods].
+Notes on other ways of installing SimpleBuild are available under section [Alternative installation methods][alt_inst_methods].

 ## Requirements {: #requirements }